CRServers/DemTech/README.md

 1. All Standby BPs would get a higher probability to get a chance to actually perform their job, and gain necessary experience and readyness.
 2. Active producing BPs can gain needed time "on the pits" for maintenance, hardware & software upgrades, cleaning & re-seating components, etc.

 This is what we call "Fluid Positioning".
-A simple concept we are incorporating into the mechanics used by the DemTech Proxy.
+A simple ratio concept we are incorporating into the mechanics used by the DemTech Proxy.
+For this to work, we have to apply an upward pressure from the lower BP groups to the Top21 so that they will "pop-down" and give other BP's a chance to perform as actual producers.
+By using a numbers ratio we beleive such pressure could be applied and thus cause the a steady flow of BP's from the top positions down.

-We have concluded that a 20/60/20 ratio weighted to the middle group would stimulate "Fluid Positioning" the most, but this could change with experience.
+We have concluded that a 10/60/30 ratio weighted to the middle group would stimulate "Fluid Positioning" the most, but this will  change with experience.
 In numbers the split would be:
-1. Top 21 BP's get 20% = 6 BP's
+1. Top 21 BP's get 10% = 3 BP's
 2. Standby BP's get 60% = 18 BP's
-3. Non-Paid BP's get 20% = 6 BP's
+3. Non-Paid BP's get 30% = 9 BP's

 So the selection procedure will be:
 1. Select BP's with strong combinations of the Criteria detailed above (40+ BPs).
-2. Adjust and reduce the BPs list according to the "Fluid Positioning" ratio explained above.
+2. Reduce the BPs list to 30 according to the "Fluid Positioning" ratio explained above.

 **Caveats:**
 1. This scheme would only be effective if the DemTech Proxy gets enough traction from the community token holders otherwise the influence would be null.